kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/loops/while-loops.md

 4 is always greater than 0, and `x` never changes, so the loop runs forever.

 If you accidentally write an infinite loop, you will have to figure out how to stop it.
 Sometimes you’ll need to force-close the program.
-If you accidentally run an infinite loop in Replit, press “Stop” at the top of the page, or press Control + C (at the same time) in the console.
+If you accidentally run an infinite loop in Replit, press “Stop” at the top of the page, or press Control + C in the console.

 ### Infinite Loop Demo

 <aside>

 ♾️ Try running this demo of an infinite loop.

-Press the Play button to start it.
-See the output - it keeps on printing forever.
+Click to open the replit.
+Press Run button to start the program and see the output - it keeps on printing forever!

 Press the Stop button to end the program.
 Otherwise, it will run on forever!
 Or, at least until you leave the page.